 “My favourite module had to be health and well-being.
 I found it a lot easier to write about in my process workbook, as it was lesson based, as I learn better with someone teaching me.

-Embrace the opportunity to spend a semester abroad at universities in USA or Canada.
-We have exchange links with the following institutions -
+Embrace the opportunity to spend a semester abroad at universities in the US or Canada.
+We have exchange links with the following institutions:

 - California State University, Fullerton